gcgimdea/coronasurveys/data/estimates-symptom-survey/README.md

 The data in these folders is derived from the non-aggregated COVID-19 World Symptoms Survey Microdata https://covidmap.umd.edu/fbsurvey/.

-*All values aggregate at least 100 responses*
+**All values aggregate at least 100 responses**

-*WARNING: If on a day there are less than 100, additional responses will be used from previous days.
-Column first_date indicates the date of teh oldest response used.*
+**WARNING: If on a day there are less than 100, additional responses will be used from previous days.
+Column first_date indicates the date of the oldest response used.**

 These are the folder description:
 - The *PlotData* folder has estimates at the country level.